sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 - Algorithm topics >>
 	`Asymptotic Analysis, Search, Sorting, Randomized`, `General recursion, Backtracking`, `Branch n bound, Divide n conquer`, `Greedy, Dynamic programming`

 That makes it a total of 20 topics.
 Now I would like to emphasize here the importance of time-bound preparation strategy.
 Meaning you have to put a deadline for your overall preparation.
-I am telling that give yourself a gracious 6 month for complete preparation.
-Out of the 6 months break it into 2 parts:
+I am telling, give yourself a gracious 6 month for complete preparation.
+Break the 6 months into 2 parts:

 Step A: The basic concept of DSA: This will take at least 3 months
 Step B: Problem-solving on Competitive website/Online Judge: This will take 3-4 months